DigitalGlobe/GGD-gbdxm/doc/modelreference.md

 _Classes_ would be split by batch into {{1}, {2, 1, 2}, {2}, {3, 1, 2}} and
 similarly for _Scores_ and _Bounding Boxes_.

+Other parameters:
+ - _Output-Space_, which is either "normalized" or "pixel".
+If "normalized", the coordinates above are expected to be in normalized to 0-1 per subset.
+If "pixel", the coordinates above are expected in pixel space.

 ### YOLO Detection Category

-A YOLO type detector in Tensorflow
+A YOLO2 type detector in Tensorflow.

 Input layers:
  - _Input image_ of size {`batch size`, `image height`, `image width`,